 The Basics

-The UT in New York Program, otherwise known as UTNY, is an internship-first, experiential learning program that gives students from all majors an opportunity to spend a semester in New York learning about the culture and industries that make NYC one of the most desirable places to launch a career.
-Students take UTNY-specific classes and complete a for-credit internship while immersing themselves in the city.
+The UT in New York Program, otherwise known as UTNY, is a UT Austin-exclusive pre-professional program that gives students from all majors an opportunity to spend a semester in New York learning about the culture and industries that make NYC one of the most desirable places to launch a career.
+Students take UTNY-specific classes and complete a for-credit internship or independent study while immersing themselves in the city.

 Three sessions are available each year: Fall, Spring, and Summer.
-The session dates generally follow the UT Austin academic calendar.
+The session dates follow the UT Austin academic calendar with mandatory UTNY orientation in Manhattan taking place on the first class day of the semester.

-UTNY recommends that students complete 60+ credit hours by the time of participation in the program; however, UTNY also considers applications from students with at least 30 completed hours of coursework with the recommendations of the admissions committee.
-These hours can be a combination of in-residence, transfer, AP, or credit by exam.
+UTNY recommends that students complete 60+ credit hours (in-residence, AP, by exam, or transfer) by the time of participation in the program; however, UTNY also considers applications from students with at least 30 completed hours of coursework with the recommendations of the admissions committee.

-Students must secure an internship and reside in New York while participating in the program.
+Students must reside in New York while participating in the program.

 Application